joseflegal/dev-test.joseflegal.com/tests/README.md

             locators - folder containing Web Elements Locators from different pages pages - folder containing classes for each page e.g - QAForm, RulesEngine, VueLayout, DesignSystem.
 Each page has methods that interact with specific elements of the page conftest.py - file containing test fixtures
+    config,py - file containig the configuration of the project
 ```

 ## Framework documentation